ishank011/grgdescent/README.md

 # Generalized Reduced Gradient Algorithm
 An implementation of the generalized reduced gradient (GRG) algorithm based on implicit variable elimination to solve unconstrained optimization problems using Symbolic Python.
-Reference can be found at Rao, Singiresu S., and Singiresu S. Rao.
-Engineering optimization: theory and practice.
+Reference can be found at Singiresu S. Rao, Engineering optimization: theory and practice.
 John Wiley & Sons, 2009.